-In accordance with state and federal law requirements, and to ensure inclusive and accessible public engagement processes for transportation decision making, the Cape Cod MPO is developing this PPP.
+In accordance with state and federal law requirements1, including but not limited to Title VI of the Civil Rights Act of 1964 (Title VI), 42 U.S.C. § 2000d et seq (which prohibits discrimination on the basis of race, color, national origin) and DOT Title VI regulations at 49 CFR Part 21 (entitled Non-discrimination in Federally-Assisted Programs of the Department of Transportation-Effectuation of the Title VI of the Civil Rights Act of 1964), and 28 CFR section 50.3 (U.S. Department of Justice Guidelines for Enforcement of Title VI of the Civil Rights Act of 1964), public processes are designed to provide equal opportunity and access and to provide assurances that there is no discrimination on the basis of race, color or national origin (including limited English proficiency), that no person is denied the benefits of, or is otherwise subjected to discrimination under and program or activity for which Federal financial assistance is received from the US DOT, including the FHWA, and to ensure inclusive and accessible public engagement processes for transportation decision making, the Cape Cod MPO has developed this PPP.
 This Plan will serve to guide agency public participation efforts, including populations that potentially have been underserved by the transportation system and/or have lacked access to the decision-making process.
 This Plan guides the MPO in its continued efforts to offer early, continuous, and meaningful opportunities for the public to help identify social, economic, and environmental impacts of proposed transportation policies, projects and initiatives across the MPO's jurisdiction.